jimeh/jimeh.me-api/posts/built-in-sudo-for-ruby-command-line-tools.md

 ---
 title: Built-in Sudo for Ruby Command-Line Tools
 date: 2010-02-22 11:04:00 +0200
-categories: [technology, ruby, git, gist]
+tags: [technology, ruby, git, gist]
 ---

 I was looking through [my gists][gists] today on GitHub, and decided I'd do a couple of posts on some of the pieces of code I've put up there.
 The first of which is the `sudome` Ruby method.